Travelling Cheaply: 13 Ways to Afford Travel 2023

 4. Try Local Street Food

-Trying local street food not only gives you a taste of local cuisine but is usually a fraction of the cost you’ll pay in cafes and restaurants.
+Trying local street food gives you a taste of local cuisine and is usually a fraction of the cost you’ll pay in cafes and restaurants.

 5. Filter Water

 If you are travelling to a country where you can’t drink the local water, take a water bottle with a filter.
-Not only will you be helping the world’s reduction of plastic by not buying bottled water, but you’ll save money too.
+Not only will you be helping the world’s plastic reduction by not buying bottled water, but you’ll also save money.

 We use our Water-To-Go drink bottles with filters that can be used to drink water from lakes, waterfalls and tap water.